PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cwpp/view_registry_scan.md

 * Red Hat OpenShift: `redhat`
 * Sonatype Nexus: `sonatype`

+> **Note:** For the latest list of supported registries, see [Add Registry Settings](/prisma-cloud/api/cwpp/post-settings-registry/).

-After you configure, Prisma Cloud automatically scans images for vulnerabilities.
+After you configure, Prisma Cloud automatically scans images for vulnerabilities in the following steps:

+1. Scans the configured registry settings one by one in a sequential order.
+2. Discovers the repositories based on the registry configuration.
+3. Discovers the images using tags within each configured repository.
+4. Scans the discovered images.

 This guide shows how to get vulnerability report for container images stored in different registries.
+For more information about registry scan, see [Configure Registry Scan](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/vulnerability_management/registry_scanning/configure_registry_scanning).

 ***Prerequisite***: